strangehurst/PNML.jl/README.md

 # PNML
+Still alpha.
+Every changes is probably breaking.
+Things change radically all the time.

 [Petri Net Markup Language](https://www.pnml.org), is an XML-based format.
 PNML.jl reads a pnml model and emits an intermediate representation (IR) in Julia.